SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.23 - BETA Build 57
+- update - Using .Net 4.5.2 Now (seems to handle some scaling issues WinForm apps)
+- update - Try to find the SC path also as StarCitizen\Live (instead of Public) was mentioned for SC2.2.2 onwards ???
+- fix - addbind UNDEF removed when assigned
+- improvement - Issue a infobox if the Client folder cannot be found (please submit the complete folder structure of your installation as bug report ...)
+- add - a table display for mappings
+- some internal stuff (namespaces etc)
+- update - doc SCJMapper_QGuide V2.23beta.pdf
 V 2.22 - BETA Build 56
 - fix - try again to fix Win10 scaling issues for some PCs (hidden assignment area)
 - improvement - actions with a profile modifier attached will show underlined in the action tree